British Traditional Wicca — Frequently Asked Questions

 - How can I find out more about the various BTW traditions?

-- A great resource for information about individual traditions, orders and lineage can be found at the index listing provided by the Beaufort House web site.
-This site was created and is maintain by a member of the New Wiccan Church.
+- A great resource for information about individual traditions, orders, and lineage can be found at the index listing provided by the Beaufort House web site.
 Note: Not all of the traditions, groups etc. listed at this site are what we consider to be BTW.
+The listing has not been updated since 2001.

 - Why is BTW so secretive?